 Tips and Recipe FAQ:

-You can use a wide variety of seafood and meats in your seafood paella recipe.
+You can use various seafood and meats in your seafood paella recipe.
 Chicken, sausage, mussels, fish, clams, and shrimp are most commonly used.
 My kids love shellfish of any kind; as long as there is no fish in this recipe, they will eat it up.
 (My kids are funny about fish.)

 Trader Joe's sells a mixed seafood bag in their frozen section, priced really low.
 I love to use this instead of expensive seafood in my paella recipe.